Idea to Funding

 9 Steps to Help Your Startup Raise Seed Money

-Idea To Funding is a playbook that helps you start your first startup.
+Idea To Funding is a very practical playbook that helps you start your first startup.

-The book is a short and easy to understand, yet complex concept of what to do and what not to do when you want to launch your startup.
+The book is a short and easy to understand, yet complex concept of what to do and what not to do when you want to launch your startup and find investors.
 Written by Milan Steskal, a founder of mental health tech startup with customers on three continents and two successful fundraising rounds.

 Published: April 2017